usccolumbia/materialsatlas/docs/user-guide/thermalconductivity.md

 ### Performance and Limitations

-The MAE of our composition ML model on the hold-out test set is xxxxx.
+The MAE of our composition ML model on the hold-out test set is 5.09.
 The MAE of our structure ML model on the hold-out test set is xxxxx.

 ### Using the LTC Predictor